jsherman212/svc_stalker/README.md

 After you've built everything, have checkra1n boot your device to a pongo
 shell: `/Applications/checkra1n.app/Contents/MacOS/checkra1n -p`

-After the device is booted to pongoOS, and in the same directory you built the loader and the `svc_stalker` module, do `loader/loader module/svc_stalker`.
-`svc_stalker` will patch the kernel and in a few seconds XNU will boot.
+In the same directory you built the loader and the `svc_stalker` module, do `loader/loader module/svc_stalker`.  `svc_stalker` will patch the kernel and in a few seconds XNU will boot.

 ## svc_stalker_ctl
 svc_stalker will patch the first `sysent` struct in `_sysent` that has `sy_call`